by Mike Ratliff

 As Jesus agonized in Gethsemane in the hours prior to His trial, torture, and crucifixion, His disciples had a hard time staying awake.
 He went off by Himself to pray, but asked James, John and Peter to watch and pray.
 However, each time He came to them, He found them asleep.
 If we look closely at Mathew 26:41, Mark 14:38, and Luke 22:45-46, we will see the whole of our Lord’s caution to His disciples seems to have been, “Arise, watch and pray, that you enter not into temptation.”
 Our Lord knew that danger was near.
 He knew that His disciples would be scattered from Him when He was arrested.
 However, His concern seems to be on these men that they would not enter into temptation.
 Notice also that it is the flesh that is weak and it is the watching and praying that keeps them lined up with the spirit that they be one in spirit with Him.
 If they would do that then they would not enter into temptation.

-For I know that nothing good dwells in me, that is, in my flesh.
-For I have the desire to do what is right, but not the ability to carry it out.
-(Romans 7:18 ESV)
+18 For I know that nothing good dwells in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.
+Romans 7:18 (NASB)

 What is our Saviour’s admonition to avoid this state of spiritual inconsistency?
 He said, “Arise, watch and pray!”
 What was the temptation(s) that our Lord was concerned about?
 One of the major ones would be the scandal of the cross.
 However, we must read our Lord’s words here as a warning to us as well.
 There are three things we must glean from this warning so we can also know how to not enter into temptation.
 The first is that our Lord is warning us about evil.
 This is real evil, for temptation has as its goal to bring evil to bear on us.
 The second is the means by which we succumb.
 That is, we enter into temptation.
 We don’t fall into it.
 We don’t accidentally encounter it.
 We enter into it.
 The third thing is that our Lord gives us the way of preventing it, to watch and pray.